phpgears/enum/README.md

 require './vendor/autoload.php';
 ```

-By extending `Gears\Enum\AbstractEnum` you can easily have an Enum class
+By extending `Gears\Enum\AbstractEnum` you can easily have Enum classes

 ```php
 use Gears\Enum\AbstractEnum;